There’s something about a solid pair of earbuds that excites me. Maybe it’s because I’ve preferred using them almost my entire life.

 The best earbud headphones for music production are Etymotic Research’s ER3SE Headphones, due to their overall value, price, and design, in addition to their aim for flat frequency response.

-If you’ve researched monitors on the internet for any amount of time, you’ve likely come across these headphones.
+If you’ve researched monitors on the internet for any amount of time, you’ve likely come across the Etymotic ER3SE’s (from Amazon).

 There are a ton of earbuds out there that sound pretty good, but typically, you’ll run into problems with the design, the build quality, durability, boosted low-end, or even just getting them to fit in your ears properly.